5 October 1910 revolution: The royal family's exile

-The Praia dos Pescadores in Ericeira, location of the departure of King Manuel II after 5 October 1910 revolution.
+King Manuel II departured from the Praia dos Pescadores in Ericeira after 5 October 1910 revolution.

 In Mafra, on the morning of 5 October, the king was looking for a way to reach Porto, an action that would be very difficult to carry out due to the almost non-existence of an escort and the innumerable revolutionary hubs spread throughout the country.
 At around midday the President of the Municipal Chamber of Mafra received a message from the new civil governor ordering the switching to a republican flag.
 Soon afterwards the commander of the Infantry School also received a telegram from his new commander informing him of the current political situation.
 The position of the royal family was becoming unsustainable.

 The solution appeared when news arrived that the royal yacht Amélia had anchored nearby, in Ericeira.
 By 2am the yacht had collected from Cascais Citadel the king's uncle and heir to the throne, D. Afonso, and knowing that the king was in Mafra, had moved to Ericeira, as it was the closest anchorage.
 D. Manuel II, knowing that with the proclamation of the Republic he would be imprisoned, decided to go to Porto.
 The royal family and some company departed for Ericeira where, by means of two fishing ships and in the presence of curious civilians, they embarked on the royal yacht.

 Once on board, the king wrote to the prime minister:

 My dear Teixeira de Sousa, forced by the circumstances I find myself obliged to embark on the royal yacht "Amélia".
 I'm Portuguese and will always be.
 I have the conviction of having always fulfilled my duties as King in all the circumstances and of having put my heart and my life on the service to the Country.
 I hope that it, convinced of my rights and my dedication, will recognise this!
 Viva Portugal!
 Give this letter all the publicity you can.